Configuration

 {{ global.title }}

-You can disable the with behavior by setting this option to false:
+You can disable this behavior by setting the autoDataVarname option to false:

 const env = vento({